 MIT's building access control and physical security technology infrastructure is managed by IS&T with oversight and guidance from the Campus Safety Working Group and subject to governance by the Information Technology Policy Committee and Information Technology Governance Committee.

-Only cards or credentials issued by the Atlas Service Center are permitted to be used with MIT access control systems.
+Only digital credentials issued via the MIT Atlas mobile application, cards printed by MIT kiosks, or cards issued by the Atlas Service Center are permitted to be used with MIT access control systems.
 Departments, labs, and centers at MIT may not produce or issue alternative credentials or devices for use with MIT building access control or physical security systems.

 MIT's access control systems collect information outlining the locations, dates, and times where ID cards have been used.
 This information is held in the strictest of confidence.
 Records are generally retained for 90 days.
 Within that period, information may only be used in the following ways: